facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

 This has several benefits:

-- Unrelated parts of the configuration tree are not copied or resolved.
+- Unrelated configuration values are not deep-copied or resolved.
 - A call-site argument can replace an unresolvable configured value without forcing Hydra to resolve the replaced value first.
 - An earlier target can establish runtime state, such as registering a custom